Rami-Sabbagh/rami-sabbagh.github.io/content/posts/2022-11-04-hacking-the-typescript-compiler.md

     - It was much of the help in understanding the AST and figuring what I want to search for.
 - **[ttypescript](https://github.com/cevek/ttypescript)**: typescript doesn't support loading transformers by itself, this is a wrapper around the `tsc` command that does the necessary magic to do so.
     - It's what you'll use to try the transformer as you're writing it and what you'll use to apply it on the actual project.
-    - It can act as a wrapper command to the `tsc` one or it can be loaded as a plugin to webpack and some other bundlers.
+    - It can act as a wrapper command to the `tsc` one or it can be loaded as a plugin for webpack and some other bundlers.
-    - It allows writing the transformer in TypeScript so that you can have strong type, have the IDE auto-completion and even attach a debugger to debug the transformer itself.
+    - It allows writing the transformer in TypeScript so that you can have strong types, have the IDE auto-completion and even attach a debugger to debug the transformer itself.
 - **[TypeScript Transformer Handbook](https://github.com/madou/typescript-transformer-handbook)**: "A comprehensive handbook on how to create transformers for TypeScript with code examples", it helped much too.
 - **[ts-creator.js.org](https://ts-creator.js.org/) ([source & api](https://github.com/HearTao/ts-creator))**: a tool for generating the code which constructs the AST of a code snippet.
     - This helped to figure out how to construct the code I wanted to generate.